Skip to main content

 Photo credit: Fabeha Monir / Save The Children

-Mum-of-three, Rohima, stands with her children Nafiz, 14 months, and Taiyeba, 10, outside their home in Bangladesh.
+This is mum-of-three, Rohima, with her children Nafiz, 14 months, and Taiyeba, 10, outside their home in Bangladesh.

-With the extra money she makes from her produce, she pays for her children’s school fees.
+With the extra money she makes from her produce, Rohima pays for her children’s school fees and buys them the books and materials they need to study.

 Not in the news

-Before 2013, there were no books available in Rwanda for 0–6-year-olds written in their own language - Kinyarwanda.
-Fortunately, some good progress has been made to make more available for children.
+Did you know that before 2013, there were no books available in Rwanda for 0-6-year-olds written in their own language - Kinyarwanda?

 *Names have been changed to keep children and their families safe.